 For today's post I am going to be showing you a bare-bones stamping process overview.
-This was requested by Lady C on my last post.

 Paint your polish over the stamp stencil that you want to use.
 Make sure that you cover all of the stamp!
 I use a pretty generous drop.